 Faculty Career Advisors

 There is an entire team of ophthalmology faculty dedicated to supporting students through their medical school career, mentoring, and advising through the residency application process.
-UMMS students can contact Lauren Prisk, Medical Student Clerkship Coordinator, to be paired with a faculty career advisor.
+UMMS students can contact Rachel Riddle, Medical Student Clerkship Coordinator, to be paired with a faculty career advisor.

 Visiting Student Information

-- International students: Students in their final year of medical school are eligible to complete a 4-week clinical elective in September, October, or November.
+International Students in their final year of medical school are eligible to complete a 4-week clinical rotation in October or November.
 Please contact Donna Donato, Global Ophthalmology Program Coordinator.

 This list will be updated as opportunities are available.
-For additional information, please contact Lauren Prisk, Medical Student Clerkship Coordinator.
+For additional information, please contact Rachel Riddle, Medical Student Clerkship Coordinator.

 Hope Clinic Volunteering

-- Students begin by learning the following skills: completing a history, vision checking, pinhole visual acuity, lenometry and autorefraction, and how to properly document in patient charts.
+- Students begin by learning the following skills: completing a history, vision checking, pinhole visual acuity, lensometry and autorefraction, and how to properly document in patient charts.

 - Pending skill level/experience, students will then focus on a more advanced skill set: confrontation visual fields, ocular motility, and intraocular pressure.

-- Opportunity available to UMMS students.
-Must be trained and assessed prior to volunteering.
+- Opportunity available to UMMS students and must be trained and assessed prior to volunteering.

 Health Equity Ophthalmology Summer Program